 Buyer, Procurement Manager, Procurement Specialist, Commercial Manager, Contracts Manager are the roles you will find in any job search that you undertake with the words "nuclear procurement".
-Even if you decipher the job title you are interested in, one company's Contracts Manager is another company Buyer; this can make the whole process complicated and confusing.
+Even if you decipher the job title you are interested in, one company's Contracts Manager is another company's Buyer; this can make the whole process complicated and confusing.

-The best approach is to consider what skills and experience you have and hone your search in on the jobs roles and responsibilities rather than the job titles:
+The best approach is to consider what skills and experience you have and hone your search in on the jobs roles and responsibilities rather than the job titles.

 The international gold standard for procurement specialists is the Chartered Institute of Procurement & Supply (CIPS).
 You will see many of the more senior roles looking for candidates to be members with the designation MCIPS after their names.
-This requirement with specific experience of working within the specific job segment, e.g. nuclear submarines, nuclear cranes, EPC contract management, will put you at the front of the queue when applying for many of the senior roles.
+This requirement with specific experience of working within the particular job segment, e.g. nuclear submarines, nuclear cranes, EPC contract management, will put you at the front of the queue when applying for many senior roles.